Combinatorial frameworks for cluster algebras: Cambrian frameworks

-Combining Theorem~\ref{camb frame} with Theorem~\ref{descending good}, we obtain the following result, which was conjectured in \cite[Section~9.1]{typefree}.
+Combining Corollary~\ref{camb good} with Theorem~\ref{well-connected g}, we obtain the following result, which was conjectured in \cite[Section~9.1]{typefree}.
 Let $\F_c$ be the collection consisting of all of the cones $\Cone_c(v)$ together with their faces, where $v$ ranges over all $c$-sortable elements.
 We call $\F_c$ the \newword{$c$-Cambrian fan}.

-\begin{cor} The collection $\F_c$ is a fan, and distinct vertices of $\Camb_c$ label distinct maximal cones of $\F_c$. \end{cor}
+\begin{cor} The Cambrian fan $\F_c$ is a simplicial fan, and distinct vertices of $\Camb_c$ label distinct maximal cones of $\F_c$.
+Each maximal cone in $\F_c$ is the $\g$-vector cone for a unique seed for the cluster algebra $\A_\bullet(B)$. \end{cor}

-Combining Theorem~\ref{camb frame} with Proposition~\ref{descending g sign-coherent}, we obtain the following result. \begin{cor} Given any vertex $v$ in the Cambrian framework $(\Camb_c,C_c)$, the $\g$-vectors of the cluster variables in $\Seed(v)$ form a sign-coherent set. \end{cor}

-When $B$ is of finite Cartan type, $W$ is of finite type.
+When $\Cart(B)$ is of finite type, $W$ is finite.
 In this case $\Camb_c$ is the \newword{Cambrian lattice}, rather than \emph{semilattice}, and $\F_c$ coincides, via Theorem~\ref{pidown fibers}, to the fan defined by the \newword{Cambrian congruence}.
 See \cite{cambrian,sort_camb} for details on the Cambrian congruence, and see \cite{con_app} for details on the construction of a fan from a lattice congruence on the weak order.
+Also, when $\Cart(B)$ is of finite type, the Hasse diagram of the Cambrian lattice is an $n$-regular graph \cite[Corollary~8.1]{camb_fan}, so the framework $(\Camb_c,C_c)$ is complete.
+Thus Corollary~\ref{camb fan} becomes the following statement in finite type.

+\begin{cor} If $\Cart(B)$ is of finite type, then the Cambrian fan $\F_c$ is a complete fan and coincides with the fan of $\g$-vector cones for the cluster algebra $\A_\bullet(B)$. \end{cor}

+\begin{remark} When interpreting Corollaries~\ref{camb fan} and~\ref{camb fan finite}, it is important to keep in mind the definition of $\g$-vectors as vectors in the weight lattice.
+(Recall from Remark~\ref{gvec weight or int vec} that the $\g$-vectors are more typically defined as integer vectors.)
+It is also essential to recall the difference between fundamental weights (dual to the simple \emph{co-root} basis) and fundamental co-weights (dual to the simple \emph{root} basis).
+If we identify $V$ with $\reals^n$ by identifying each simple co-root $\alpha_i\ck$ with the standard unit basis vector $\e_i$ and identify $\reals^n$ with $(\reals^n)^*$ in the usual way, then Corollary~\ref{camb fan finite} says that the Cambrian fan $\F_c$ coincides with the $\g$-vector fan defined in terms of integer vectors.
+On the other hand, if we identify each simple \emph{root} $\alpha_i$ with $\e_i$, then the Cambrian fan coincides with the $\g$-vector fan (in terms of integer vectors) for $\A_\bullet(-B^T)$.
+(Compare Proposition~\ref{-B^T} and Remark~\ref{coincide caveat}.) \end{remark}

+Since the exchange graph is dual to the $\g$-vector fan, we also have the following corollary. \begin{cor} If $\Cart(B)$ is of finite type, then the exchange graph of the cluster algebra $\A_\bullet(B)$ is isomorphic, as a graph, to $\Camb_c$ (the Hasse diagram of the $c$-Cambrian lattice). \end{cor}